PrestaShop/docs/src/content/1.7/testing/introduction.md

 ### Integration tests

 Unit tests can validate the behavior of a php class when it can be isolated.
-However some classes cannot be validated this way.
+However, some classes cannot be validated this way.
 Moreover, a lot of logic from PrestaShop is written into complex SQL queries that cannot be validated by those kind of tests.
 This is why we also need integration tests.

 We use 2 technologies for the integration tests in the `Integration` folder: